appsmithorg/appsmith-docs/website/docs/workflows/tutorials/create-workflow.md

 You've configured the webhook trigger for the workflow, and it can be integrated and triggered from external apps.

-## Send email using Postman
+## Execute workflow from external system

-To simulate the workflow connection from external app, here you will use Postman, and execute the workflow.
+To simulate the workflow connection from external system, here you will use Postman, and execute the workflow.
 Follow these steps to trigger the workflow execution:

 1. Launch the Postman application on your system.
 2. Click on the **New** button, and choose **HTTP** request in Postman to create a new request.
 3. Choose the HTTP method as **POST**.
 4. Enter the workflow URL that you copied in the [Configure Webhook trigger](#configure-webhook-trigger) section.
-5. On the _Body_ tab, select **raw**, and add the below code in the request body.
-Here you are setting the parameter value for `send_email_to`.
-Remember to replace `<add_your_email_address>` with your email.
+5. Click the _Body_ tab, select **raw**, and add the below code in the request body.
+Here you are setting the parameter value for `name`.
     ```javascript
     {
-        "email": "<add_your_email_address>"
+        "name": "Terry Hayes"
     }

     ```
 6. Click the **Send** button to execute the request.
-7. The below response is generated, and you will receive an email from `demo.smtp.send.email@gmail.com`.
+7. The below response is generated.
     ```javascript
     {
     "success": true,